Day clothes to pack for Burning Man

 I camped with More Carrot for years, and we all packed lots of orange and green pieces of clothing, both for everyday camp identity and for our Countless Carrots March against the Billion Bunnies.
 We ran a morning farmers market (and gifted fresh fruits and vegetables), so many people packed “farmer” outfits such as overalls, bandanas and clothing with fruits printed on them.
 I later camped with Pink Heart, and yes, people in that camp wear a lot of pink, so I packed my pink too!

 What is your camp doing?
 What’s your theme?
 What kind of parties or events are you hosting?
-Make sure to pack for your theme and any special events.
+Be sure to pack for your camp’s theme and any special events.

 Cargo pants/cropped or shorts … with pockets

 Bring a few pairs as part of your day clothes items.

 Men, adjust per your needs … or get a utili-kilt.
 (Great options abound on Etsy.)
 Women, I’m such a fan of skirts, but that’s me.
 You do you, as they say.
 Dress to be most comfortable.
 For me, that means skirts and dresses.
 With any skirt or dress, do pay attention to possible inner-thigh chafing from riding a bike for a week.
 I recommend wearing skirts that cover your inner thighs to keep the chafing down.